Pope Pius XII: Summi Pontificatus

-Summi Pontificatus was the first papal encyclical issued by Pope Pius XII, in October 1939 and established some of the themes of his pontificate.
-During the drafting of the letter, the Second World War commenced with the German/Soviet invasion of Poland—the "dread tempest of war is already raging despite all Our efforts to avert it".
-The papal letter denounced antisemitism, war, totalitarianism, the attack on Catholic Poland and the Nazi persecution of the church.
+Summi Pontificatus, the first encyclical issued by Pius, came out in October 1939.
+During the drafting of the letter, the Second World War began after the Nazi invasion of Poland — the "dread tempest of war is already raging despite all Our efforts to avert it".
+In the lengthy document (over 10,000 words in the original Latin), Pius included passages that have been interpreted as criticizing racism, antisemitism, totalitarianism, the attack on Catholic Poland, and the Nazi persecution of the church.

-Pius XII reiterated church teaching on the "principle of equality"—with specific reference to Jews: "there is neither Gentile nor Jew, circumcision nor uncircumcision".
 The forgetting of solidarity "imposed by our common origin and by the equality of rational nature in all men" was called "pernicious error".
 Catholics everywhere were called upon to offer "compassion and help" to the victims of the war.
 The Pope declared determination to work to hasten the return of peace and trust in prayers for justice, love and mercy, to prevail against the scourge of war.
 The letter also decried the deaths of noncombatants.

-Following themes addressed in Non abbiamo bisogno (1931); Mit brennender Sorge (1937) and Divini Redemptoris (1937), Pius wrote against "anti-Christian movements" and needing to bring back to the church those who were following "a false standard ... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
+Following themes addressed in Non abbiamo bisogno (1931); Mit brennender Sorge (1937) and Divini Redemptoris (1937), Pius wrote against "anti-Christian movements" and needing to bring back to the church those who were following "a false standard... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
 Pius wrote of "Christians unfortunately more in name than in fact" having shown "cowardice" in the face of persecution by these creeds, and endorsed resistance:

 Who among "the Soldiers of Christ" – ecclesiastic or layman – does not feel himself incited and spurred on to a greater vigilance, to a more determined resistance, by the sight of the ever-increasing host of Christ's enemies; as he perceives the spokesmen of these tendencies deny or in practice neglect the vivifying truths and the values inherent in belief in God and in Christ; as he perceives them wantonly break the Tables of God's Commandments to substitute other tables and other standards stripped of the ethical content of the Revelation on Sinai, standards in which the spirit of the Sermon on the Mount and of the Cross has no place?